Gerontology: Courses and Programs

 Adult Gerontology Acute Care Nurse Practitioner

-The School of Nursing offers a master of science in nursing (MSN) and post-master’s (MSN) certificate as an Adult Gerontology Acute Care Nurse Practitioner.
+The School of Nursing offers a master of science in nursing (MSN) and post-master’s (MSN) certificate for Acute Care Nurse Practitioner Adult Gerontology (ACNP-AG).
 Upon completing the post-master’s requirements, the graduate will be eligible to sit for one of the national certification exams offered by the American Nurses Credentialing Center (ANCC).
 The 49 semester-hour Adult Gerontology Acute Care Nurse Practitioner MSN program of study includes core courses in nursing, support courses in the sciences, and specialty courses in adult gerontology acute care nursing.
 An intensive clinical practicum (total 630 clock hours) parallels the didactic courses, thus providing ongoing opportunity for application of theory to clinical practice.
-The 24 semester-hour Adult Gerontology Acute Care Nurse Practitioner post-MSN concentration consists of specialty courses in adult gerontology acute care nursing and support courses in the sciences
+The 24 semester-hour Adult Gerontology Acute Care Nurse Practitioner post-MSN concentration consists of specialty courses in adult gerontology acute care nursing and support courses in the sciences.

 MSW Program with a Focus on Serving Older Adults